 “None at all.
 Just a good way to pass the time.”

 “Very well.
-Have you heard the one of the knight who soaked in dragon’s blood?”
+Have you heard the one of the knight who bathed in dragon’s blood?”